-- Check that the steering box is securely mounted, in good condition, and not leaking. - ✓ Look for any missing nuts, bolts, and cotter keys.
-Loose bolts or cracks in the steering
+Check that the steering box:

+is securely mounted, in good condition, and not leaking.

-- box could result in loss of steering if the gear box or steering wheel shaft become partially or fully disconnected.
+✓ Has no missing nuts, bolts, and cotter keys.
+Loose bolts or cracks in the steering box could result in loss of steering if the gear box or steering wheel shaft become partially or fully disconnected.

-- Check the hoses coming from the steering box to make sure they are:
+Check the hoses coming from the steering box to make sure they are:

-- Not damaged
+- ✓ Not damaged

-- o Securely mounted
+- Securely mounted

-- Not leaking
+- ✓ Not leaking